justinmichaud/ion/README.md

     - Find component

 - OpenGL support: Allow overlaying opengl content, maybe hook into present?
-- DEMO: Click button to control color of opengl window

 To build:
 Download a my fork of servo to ../servo
 On Mac, build as normal.
 On Fedora 27, I needed to use these env flags to get glutin to work.
-Hopefully this weirdness will be sorted out soon.
+This seems to be some mesa bug, which should be fixed soon.
 Also, for some reason, on Fedora a release build crashes with SIGILL
 ```
 RUST_BACKTRACE=full